 What are aspheric lenses and why might you want to use them?
 Using the same revolutionary technology that has changed the way photographers choose their camera lenses, many reading glasses feature thinner and lighter lenses than ever.
 They’re called aspheric lenses, and increasingly more eyeglass wearers are making the switch.
 Let’s dive in to learn more about this lens technology and the benefits of this lens type.

-Traditional lenses have a bulgy, curved shape.
-Imagine the spherical surface of a ball.
-An aspheric lens is designed with less curvature than its traditional counterpart.
-Think: flatter and thinner.
+Traditional lenses have a spherical curvature.
+Imagine the shape of a ball.
+In contrast, an aspheric lens is designed with varying curvature across the surface of the lens, allowing it to be flatter and thinner.
 In both farsighted and nearsighted prescriptions, aspheric lenses provide a slimmer profile and minimize eye distortion without compromising optical quality.
-Let’s take a look at how conventional lenses are designed for far and nearsighted prescriptions:
+Let’s look at how conventional lenses are designed for far and nearsighted prescriptions:

 - Lenses for farsightedness have a convex curve, meaning they are thicker in the center and thinner at the edges.
 The stronger the prescription, the more the middle of the lens bulges outwards creating what is often referred to as the “coke bottle effect.”